IQGeo/eficode-assessment/instructions.md

   - actions secrets by following these [steps](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization)
   - codespaces secrets by following these [steps]( https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces#adding-secrets-for-an-organization)
   - dependabot secrets by following these [steps](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/configuring-access-to-private-registries-for-dependabot#adding-an-organization-secret-for-dependabot)

+You cannot "move" or "copy" a secret from repository from another one.
+You cannot retrieve the value of a secret.
+You can only create a new secret and use the current value if you have previously stored it in a secret manager like 1Password7 or KeePass for example.

 ## Environments